xToshiro/air-quality-brazil/README.md

 - **Graphs**: Line charts for temperature, humidity, and particulate matter
 - **Map**: Devices displayed on a map with geolocations
 - **Filters**: Time range, device selection, and data thresholds
-- **Implement New Visualizations**: Heatmaps, scatter plots, and advanced charts
+- **New Visualizations**: Heatmaps, scatter plots, and advanced charts

 ### 🔄 To Do
 - **Import Additional Sources**: Integrate other air quality networks